LazyNigerianYouths: Origin

-The movement evolved from an event at the Commonwealth Heads of Government Meeting 2018, the 25th meeting of the heads of government of the Commonwealth of Nations, which was held in the United Kingdom.
-At the Commonwealth Business Forum in Westminster, a journalist had asked the President of Nigeria why he did not sign the African Continental Free Trade Agreement in Rwanda, and while responding to the question, he was reported to have said: "About the economy, we have a very young population, our population is estimated to be 196 million in 2018.
+The movement evolved from the 25th meeting of the Commonwealth Heads of Government Meeting 2018.
+At the Commonwealth Business Forum in Westminster, a journalist had asked the president of Nigeria why he did not sign the African Continental Free Trade Agreement in Rwanda, and while responding to the question, he was reported to have said: "About the economy, we have a very young population, our population is estimated to be 196 million in 2018.
 This is a very conservative one.
 More than 60 percent of the population is below 30 years, a lot of them have not been to school and they are claiming that Nigeria is an oil-producing country, therefore, they should sit and do nothing, and get housing, healthcare, education free".

 After a report of the event by TheCable staff writer Mayowa Tijani, Nigerians on social media, voiced strong displeasure with millions of Nigerian youth tweeting about their ventures and how they work hard to make a living in a country that has done little to help her citizens survive.